vutrandn94/maintainance-minio-cluster/README.md

 ```

 ### Step-by-step add new pool and decommission old pool
-*Stopped Minio cluster to adjust configuration to add new pool*
+*Stop Minio cluster to adjust configuration to add new pool*
 ```
-# docker-compose down -d
+# docker-compose down
 ```

 *Edit configure docker-compose according to the template below on all nodes*